Augmented reality 101: use cases and future predictions

-The potential of augmented reality spans various industries, from retail and manufacturing, and even to healthcare.
-As AR technology is being constantly improved, its application exceeds way beyond games and virtual entertainment.
+The potential of augmented reality spans various industries, from retail and manufacturing, to even healthcare.
+As AR technology is constantly being improved, its application extends way beyond games and virtual entertainment.

-In this article, we’ll look at how augmented reality works, to understand better what it can be used for.
-Then, we’ll also describe some current and evolving AR business use cases as well as discussing how AR will be developing in the future.
+In this article, we’ll look at how augmented reality works to understand better what it can be used for.
+Then, we’ll also describe some current and evolving augmented reality use cases in business as well as discuss how AR will be developing in the future.

 What is augmented reality in simple words?